 Is it possible to migrate my Secure Login to a new machine without losing logins?

-Yes, Secure Login uses Firefox password manager for retrieving your credentials.
+Yes, Secure Login uses Firefox's built-in password manager for retrieving your credentials.
 There are two methods to export Firefox's credentials to a new machine: 1.
 You can setup Firefox sync based on this instruction.
 When Firefox is done with the sync, you will have your credentials and Secure Login works with no further setup.
 2. Alternatively, you can export your passwords manually using Password Exporter extension.
 You will need to install the extension in both new and old Firefox browsers.
 After you are done with the export, your Secure Login should work fine.

 Is Secure Login safe?

 Yes, well it is as safe as your Firefox password manager is.
 Secure Login does not store any of your credentials, instead it request them from Firefox's password manager API.
 Anyhow if you would like to increase your security, I recommend to read this security post at blog.add0n.com.
+Also it is highly recommended to enable master password in your Firefox.
+Note that Firefox by default stores all your passwords in a plain text format which can be read easily by other programs.
+If master password is set however, your local data will be encrypted and no other external software can read them.

-Is it possible to turn off the alphabetic sorting of logins?
+[XUL VERSION ONLY] Is it possible to turn off the alphabetic sorting of logins?

 Yes, you need extension version 1.0.6b1 or greater to do so.
 Open a new browser tab, and in the addressbar enter "about:config".
 Now search for "extensions.secureLogin@blueimp.net.doSorting", and turn it to false.

-Secure Login 0.1.1 introduced random password generation.
+[XUL VERSION ONLY] Secure Login 0.1.1 introduced random password generation.
 Is it possible to change the charset used for password generations?

 Secure Login uses two preferences to generate random passwords.
 You can alter them to widen the character selections.